qzs21/NSObjectExtend/README.md

 ### Quick start

-NSObject+extend is available on [CocoaPods](http://cocoapods.org).
+NSObjectExtend is available on [CocoaPods](http://cocoapods.org).
 Add the following to your Podfile:

 ```ruby
 pod 'NSObjectExtend'